 Dr. Tessler is a neurosurgeon who specializes in the treatment of primary brain tumors, metastatic tumors, meningiomas, stereotactic surgery, and radiosurgery.
-Dr. Tessler serves as the Executive Director and Co-Surgical Director of the Long Island Brain Tumor Center.
+Dr. Tessler is Chief of Neurosurgery at NYU Winthrop Hospital.
 He is board certified by the American Board of Neurological Surgeons and a Fellow of the American College of Surgeons.
 Dr. Tessler grew up in Syosset, Long Island, the oldest of three brothers.
 He received his undergraduate degree cum laude from Duke University in Durham, North Carolina, and completed Post-Baccalaureate studies at University of California, Los Angeles, California.
 He obtained his medical degree at The Ohio State University College of Medicine and Public Health, Columbus, Ohio.

-Dr. Tessler serves as the New York Delegate to the Council of State Neurosurgical Societies and sits on the board of the New York State Neurosurgical Society.
-He is a Police Surgeon and a member of the Board of the Nassau County Lodge of the Fraternal Order of Police.
+Dr. Tessler serves as the New York Delegate to the Council of State Neurosurgical Societies and sits on the Board of the New York State Neurosurgical Society.
+He is a Police Surgeon and serves as President of the Surgeons Lodge of the Fraternal Order of Police, in addition to his appointment as Chief Surgeon for the New York State Fraternal Order of Police.
 Dr. Tessler is a member of the American Association of Neurological Surgeons, the New York Neurosurgical Society, and the Congress of Neurological Surgeons, as well as the AANS/CNS Joint Section on Tumors.